MadgeMothae/MadgeMothae/README.md

 ### Hello!
 My name is Magic Ronald Mothae

 I am an accounting graduate with a passion for technology and web development.
-This repository showcases my projects and learning experiences as I navigate the world of coding, particularly focusing on web development and Python programming.
+This repository showcases my projects and learning experiences as I navigate the world of coding, particularly focusing on web development.

 ### About Me
 My technology journey began about four to five years ago when I created my first eCommerce store using Shopify.
 This experience ignited my interest in graphic design, marketing, and the broader tech landscape.
 I am a firm believer in the power of learning, and I love exploring new concepts and skills.